Exploring data – a new approach to visualisation

 Meanwhile, the availability of low-cost computing and digital tools make visualisation simpler for people, even without having a data science background.
 The popularity of applications like Tableau, R, D3 or Vega (just to name a few) help to make the visual exploration of huge datasets accessible to anyone with a computer.

 As a result of the increased availability of datasets and easier access to visualisation tools, the ability of explore data becomes more democratic.
 It allows more people from various fields and industries to interact with data and gain new insights.

-Let’s explore some use cases of exploratory and hybrid visualisations in real life:
+Exploratory and hybrid visualisations in real life

 What gets measured, gets managed: Measurement is always the starting point of optimising operational processes.
 But data alone doesn’t guarantee insights.
 This is why more and more organisations are investing in dashboard visualisations to monitor their businesses.

-The example above shows a dashboard developed for the Deutsche Bahn.
+The example above shows Peak Spotting, a dashboard developed for the Deutsche Bahn.
 It enables the railway company to inspect the masses of transport and passenger data that are gathered every day in great detail.
 Visual tools such as animated maps, stacked histograms and path-time-diagrams help identify peak times and manage the passenger loads more efficiently

 A dashboard display of data can be useful in almost any organisation where big amounts of data from IoT sensors are involved.
 Visualisation help organisations react to problems immediately, but also discover patterns over time and inform decisions on where to improve.